samyisok/PerlMakeTiles/README.md

 Options:

-    --rotate 90   #rotate all pics in degrees, default 0 --pic_wd 900  #resize width all pics in px, default 900 --tiles 2     #make rows of pics in final pic, default 2 --save        #where save final image, default ./output_tiles.jpg
+    --rotate 90   #rotate all pics in degrees, default 0 --width 900  #resize width all pics in px, default 900 --tiles 2     #make rows of pics in final pic, default 2 --save        #where save final image, default ./output_tiles.jpg